Jasmine784/Superstore-Sales-DashBoard/README.md

 * Compare sales performance across different regions.
 * Identify sales trends over time.
 * Use Pivot Tables and Charts to create an interactive dashboard.
-* Use Conditional Formatting to highlight high and low sales performers.

 Tools Used:
 * Microsoft Excel